 Everyone has certain stories about episodes from their life that they find themselves telling and retelling, over and over again.
 We embellish these ‘signature’ tales over time, refining their message to impart basic principles we have gleaned from our experience that we may wish to share with others.

 As I have presented earlier, I regard the human species as Homo Narrativus.
 We are, at heart, Storytellers.
 We live our lives in episodic moments and reflect on our life experiences in mythic terms.
-So, these stories that we tell and retell build a narrative corpus of interconnected tales.

 images are from pixabay.com